exercism/go/exercises/concept/gross-store/.docs/instructions.md

 - Return `false` if the given item is **not** in the bill
 - Return `false` if the given `unit` is not in the `units` map.
-- Return `false` if the new quantity would be less than 0.
+- Return `false` if the new quantity is less than 0.
-- If the new quantity is 0, completely remove the item from the `bill` then return `true`.
+- If the new quantity is 0, completely remove the item from the `bill` and return `true`.
 - Otherwise, reduce the quantity of the item and return `true`.

 ```go